niallpcarroll/musical-hangman/README.md

 The website is designed to be accessible.
 Measures taken to ensure this include:
 - Design which aims to minimise clutter, avoiding overload of images and text.
 - High colour contrast between background and text.
+- Hover and click features on buttons to highlight or alter appearance.
 - Clearly defined text areas.
 - Alt attributes on all images.